corgibytes/freshli-cli/CONTRIBUTING.md

 Update the **FreshliServiceBuilder Register** method in order to add the invokation to this new method.

-5) Go to Main and Add your new Command in the _**CreateCommandLineBuilder**_ method.
+5) Go to _Program.cs_ and add your new Command to the list at the top of the _**CreateCommandLineBuilder**_ method.
 This will allow the main program to identify you added a new command.

 6) Go to **Corgibytes.Freshli.Cli.Test** and add unit tests.